aerialist7/react-dates/.publication/package/README.md

 ## Getting Started
 ### Install dependencies
-Ensure packages are installed with correct version numbers by running:
+Ensure packages are installed with correct version numbers by running (from your command line):
   ```sh
   (
     export PKG=react-dates;